Europaviertel Frankfurt, the neighbourhood notes

 - How is this different from the neighbourhood pillar?

 - The [Europaviertel pillar](/en/europaviertel-frankfurt) is a comprehensive single page.
-Posts in this cluster go deeper on specific angles (restaurants, schools, parks, comparisons) that deserve their own treatment.
+Posts here go deeper on specific angles (restaurants, schools, parks, comparisons) that deserve their own treatment.

 - Who writes these posts?